How to calculate market size potential in 3 easy steps

-If you produce a business plan that doesn’t cover market size, you’re likely to be sent packing by any potential investors or money lenders.
-Without market size data you can’t create a viable business plan, because it’s the only thing that gives you an idea of the potential value of your product or service.
-And this is essential even if you’re not seeking third-party funding.
+If you create a business plan that doesn’t cover market size, you’re likely to be sent packing by any potential investor.
+Without market size data you can’t create a viable business plan, it’s the only thing that gives you an idea of the potential value of your product or service.
+Market size is essential even if you’re not seeking third-party funding.

-Let’s say you have the patent to a revolutionary new kitchen device; it’s easy to assume everyone will want one.
-So you might say, “my market is all British adults”, but this is naive.
-You’ll never sell your product to all British adults, no matter how great the product is!
+Let’s say you have the patent to a revolutionary new software tool; it’s easy to assume everyone will want it.
+So you might say: “my market is all American adults,” but this is naive and not backed with evidence.
+You’ll never sell your product to all American adults, no matter how great the product is!

-There will be a certain type of person who really does want to buy your device and your job is to nail down who that person is—and then work out how many of those individuals there are in the market.
+There will be a certain type of person who really does want to buy your tool and your job is to nail down who that person is—and then work out how many of those individuals like them there are in the market.
 This might sound difficult, but thanks to the wealth of data tools available nowadays, it’s easier than you think.

 How to calculate your market size